Author: Ron Graham

 When people sin so deliberately and wilfully, "it is impossible to renew them again to (genuine) repentance because to themselves they crucify the Son of God again, and put him to an open shame" (Hebrews 6:4-6 10:26-31).

-"But you have not so learned Christ —if so be that you have heard him, and have been taught by him, as the truth is in Jesus: That you put off concerning the former conduct the old man, which is corrupt according to the deceitful lusts, and be renewed in the spirit of your mind; and that you put on the new man, which after God is created in righteousness and true holiness."
+¶“21And certainly you have heard him, and have been taught by him, as the truth is in Jesus.
+He tells you 22to put off your old person who didn't live right and grows corrupt according to the deceitful lusts.
+23Instead, be renewed in the spirit of your mind.
+24You must put on the new person, who is created to be like God in righteousness and true holiness” (Ephesians 4:21-24).

 In the face of such clear teaching we should make no mistake.
 John writes, "My little children, I am writing these things to you that you may not sin" (1John 2:1).
 He goes on to say that if we do sin, "we have an Advocate with the Father, Jesus Christ the righteous" (1John 2:1-2).
 It is clear that Christ is the Advocate of those who try not to sin but who slip back unintentionally and unwillingly.
 This is what John calls "sin not unto death" (1John 5:16-17).
 On the other hand, those who sin deliberately and wilfully have no advocate and in their case "there no longer remains a sacrifice for sins" (Hebrews 10:26).
 This is what John calls "sin unto death" (1John 5:16).